Azure/Spark-Operationalization-On-Azure/README.md

 	$ sudo /opt/microsoft/azureml/initial_setup.sh
 	$ aml env setup

 Once the setup command has finished, it outputs environment export commands for the AML CLI environment.
-We suggest that you create a shell script containing the commands so that you can run them again in the future.
+A copy of the enviornment setting is saved in your home directory to the file ```.amlenvrc```.

 ## Jupyter notebook